 Slow eating prevents a lot of problems like indigestion and bloating.
 It also prevents vomiting and flatulence.
 Additionally, slow eating improves digestion making dogs feel fuller faster without consuming more food.
-It allows dog to enjoy food more while eating less.
+It allows dogs to enjoy food more while eating less.
 If you have a fussy eater, these may not be a great choice as it may motivate them even more to eat less.

 It’s expensive and not a great option for fussy eaters;

-Many ceramic dog bowls are decorated with fun designs which you may customize in a lot of different ways to suit your tastes and your dog’s.
+Many ceramic dog bowls are decorated with fun designs that you may customize in a lot of different ways to suit your tastes and your dog’s.
 They can even be used as home decors or accessories.
 Just make sure that they are out of your dog’s reach.

 Although ceramics are a great stylish choice, they can pose a major hazard to dogs.
 They aren’t resistant to shattering especially the low-quality choices.
 High-quality alternatives are great for aggressive dogs as they don’t easily break if dropped or knocked over.
-However, they are quite pricey but definitely gets the job done.
+However, they are quite pricey but definitely get the job done.

-It’s stylish, aesthetic and can be customized in a lot of different ways to suit you and your dog’s tastes.
+It’s stylish, and aesthetic and can be customized in a lot of different ways to suit you and your dog’s tastes.